phdesign/NppToolBucket/README.md

 Dependencies
 ------------

-Requires .NET Framework 2.0 or higher to be installed on the system.
+Requires .NET Framework 3.5 or higher to be installed on the system.

 Version history
 ---------------

+### v1.8
+* Update project template to support creation of x64 version

 ### v1.7
 * Persisting 'Search In' option, window size and window location for the Find and Replace dialog